POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR CHILDREN AND ADOLESCENTS WITH OPPOSITIONAL AND DEFIANT BEHAVIOURS

 - Is spiteful or vindictive.

-Positive Behaviour Support Strategies for Students with Oppositional and Defiant Behaviours is an online, self-paced course that will equip you with a toolkit of practical strategies to help your student achieve better communication, social, emotional, behavioural and learning outcomes.
+Positive Behaviour Support Strategies for Children and Adolescents with Oppositional and Defiant Behaviours is an online, self-paced course that will equip you with a toolkit of practical strategies to help your child achieve better communication, social, emotional, behavioural and learning outcomes.
 You’ll also learn a range of behaviour management strategies to effectively respond to challenging behaviour and develop a prevention plan with the Behaviour Help app.

 At the end of this course you will have:

-- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in students with oppositional and defiant behaviours
+- A toolkit of practical strategies to assess, manage and prevent challenging behaviours in children with oppositional and defiant behaviours

-- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for any student with oppositional and defiant behaviours that you support
+- Lifetime access to the Behaviour Help app, allowing you to develop a behaviour support plan for any child with oppositional and defiant behaviours that you support

 - Lifetime access to free Behaviour Help resources